ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Enable HTTP Strict Transport Security (HSTS)

 HSTS forces clients to always communicate with your site over HTTPS.
-[Most browsers support this](https://caniuse.com/stricttransportsecurity), and there is no downside for browsers who don't.
+[Most browsers support this](https://caniuse.com/stricttransportsecurity), and there is no downside for browsers that don't.
 Read the requirements and instructions at [hstspreload.org](https://hstspreload.org/) before you enable HSTS.
 Make sure to also include subdomains using the `includeSubDomains` setting.